-The Governing Body maintain an up to date, complete register of business interests for all Trustees and key financial staff.
+The Governing Body maintain an up to date, complete register of business interests for all Trustees, Members and key financial staff.
 There is an opportunity at each committee and full governing body meeting for Trustees to declare an interest in any agenda point.
 Additionally, Trustees are able to advise of any changes to Directorships and other interests at each full governing body meeting.

-A complete register of Related Party declarations is also maintained by the Governing Body, detailing potential interests of close family members.
-As of April 2022, all new suppliers have been checked against both register for any conflicts of interest.
+A complete register of Related Party Declarations is also maintained by the Governing Body, detailing potential interests of close family members.
+Throughout the year, all new suppliers continue to be checked against this register for any conflicts of interest.